 10. The architect of the Lincoln Memorial was Henry Bacon, an American Beaux-Arts architect.
 The Lincoln Memorial, for which he is best known, was his final project.

 11. The Lincoln Memorial has been listed on the National Register of Historic Places since October 15, 1966.

-12. The area the Lincoln Memorial is part of a reclaimed land area which is connected to the Tidal basin reservoir.
+12. The area of the Lincoln Memorial is part of a reclaimed land area that is connected to the Tidal basin reservoir.
 The total land area is 27,336 square feet (2,539.6 square meters).